Fred West: Diversion of culpability

 As he was held on remand at HM Prison Birmingham in the months following his arrest, Fred became increasingly depressed.
 This became worse after Rose's public rejection of him at Gloucester Magistrates' Court on 30 June, her refusal to reply to letters he sent her, and reports leaked to the press in which she (Rose) had assumed the role of a grieving mother who had lost a daughter and stepdaughter to her husband and in which she declared both her innocence of murder, and her hatred of him.

-Fred pleaded with Stephen and Anna Marie (the only children to visit their father while on remand) to convey to Rose that he loved her, but Rose never acknowledged these overtures.
+Fred pleaded with Stephen and Anna Marie (the only children to visit their father while he was on remand) to convey to Rose that he loved her, but Rose never acknowledged these overtures.
 (Note: At a further remand appearance held at Gloucester Magistrates' Court on 13 December, Fred and Rose saw each other for the final time.
 On this occasion, Rose briefly glanced at Fred, staring icily, before turning away and completely ignoring him for the remainder of the hearing, informing two female prison officers to tell Fred that she never wished to speak to him again.
 This would be the final time the two would see each other.)
 In response, Fred withdrew his earlier confessions to having acted alone in the murders, and instead accused his wife of almost total culpability in all the murders to which he had been charged, excluding that of Anne McFall, which he claimed had been committed by his first wife.
 (Note: In July 1994, Fred would also claim his brother John had participated several of the murders.)